 3DN: What progress have you seen since you started archiREEF?

-The idea for the project started two years ago.
+The idea for the project started three years ago.
 Then, the design project and production almost took a year to have full sized production and to confirm the final design.
 We were a team of marine biologists and architects and designers, as you can imagine we speak very different languages.
 We were discussing and imagining a product that does not exist and it was such a huge challenge.
 I would describe something and it would become an entirely different thing for the designer so it was a long process.
-There were a lot of ideas changes and a bombardment of ideas and it a lot of fun working on this multi-disciplinary process.
+There were a lot of ideas changes and a bombardment of ideas and it’s a lot of fun working on this multidisciplinary process.
 After this, we put it inside the water and inside the marine park, supported by the government, and we have been measuring the growth and how stable it is, especially since there are a lot of typhoons in Hong Kong.
 It’s interesting to see how the structures are able to survive despite the challenges.
-And apart from that, we are also looking into the ecological part, so not just growth but the enhancement on biodiversity.
+And apart from that, we are also looking into the ecological part, so not just growth but the enhancement of biodiversity.
 And we have seen quite a lot of success in that aspect.
 Though even, the coral survivorship is super encouraging.
 There has been 98% survivorship compared to the conventional methods, meaning that it is 4x higher than what you would usually expect to see.

 3DN: What are your hopes for archiREEF?
 Do you see it moving to help revive reefs in other areas as well?